 The NCDPI will use a value table (see Supplemental Attachment 5 of this document) to determine if English learners not meeting English proficiency criteria on the ACCESS assessment have made appropriate progress toward exiting.
-North Carolina has set the English proficiency exit criteria at a 4.8 composite score for all English learners in grades K-12.
+North Carolina has set the English proficiency exit criteria and progress targets as defined in the Progress in Achieving English Language

+Proficiency under section 4.iv.d of this plan. at a 4.8 composite score for all English learners in grades K-12.
 The NCDPI created a value table for every possible initial ACCESS assessment overall score resulting in placement in the English Learners program.

 The table indicates the minimum ACCESS assessment score a student will need to achieve each year (if they do not exit) to be considered making progress toward English language proficiency.
 The following formula was used to complete the table.

-Progress = $IS + \{(CO-IS)/Y\}N$ where:
+$Progress = IS + {(CO-IS)/Y}N where:$